 Blake was a founding member of the Fraternal Order of Police Lodge # 122, was a beloved member of V.F.W.
 Post #1064, Moose Lodge #2586, and the Deputy Sheriff’s Association.

 In his final interview with the Herald Dispatch, Blake talked about his career, and his retirement.
 He said he had always planned on retiring before January 2008, but his illness had fast-tracked those plans.
 “It was time,” he said.
 “Once you make your mind up on those things, it’s no problem.
 It’s something that 35 years ago, I never dreamed I’d be sitting there writing that (retirement) letter.
 You think you would be killed long before then.”

-Our thoughts and prayers are with the family, friends, and colleagues of Lieutenant Blake.
-After a career of stellar accomplishments, wisdom beyond measure, and consistent advice; it will be difficult adjusting to his absence.
+After a career of stellar accomplishments, wisdom beyond measure, and consistent advice; it has been difficult adjusting to his absence.
 We want to thank you Lieutenant Blake for your service to our nation, our communities, and for going above and beyond to enrich the lives of so many over the years.
 Our dearest friend and leader, you will be sorely missed, and never forgotten.
 God Bless, and Godspeed Lieutenant.